craftsmanship/heroku-cl-example/README.md

 That's it!
 Use `heroku open` to view your app in your browser!

 ## More details:

-There are currently 2 branches. *Master* has Huchentoot specific code and *aserve* has AllegroServe specific code.

 Currently https://github.com/jsmpereira/heroku-buildpack-cl let's you run Hunchentoot with SBCL and CCL and AllegroServe(portableaserve) with CCL.